-Students are encouraged to dress in a fashion that reflects good taste and a style appropriate for a school day.
+Students are expected to dress appropriately for a school day.
 If a style demonstrates that it is disruptive of the educational process, constitutes a threat to the safety and health of self or others, or is in violation of any statute, it will not be permitted in school.
 The student's dress, personal appearance, and cleanliness, like his/her behavior, should reflect a sensitivity to and respect for others.
 Administration and/or staff members may require students to change clothing if necessary.